 You made it through nursing school and landed your first job in med-surg nursing.
 Now what?
 It’s about to get real!
 Don’t worry, this guide will help you out.
 I’m here to share all the most important tips to prepare you for your life on the hospital floor.

-Med-Surg Nursing Tips For New Grads
+Med-Surg Nursing: Top Tips For New Grads

 I remember when I first graduated and started my new job.
 I was so excited!
 But also scared… Really scared.
+And overwhelmed.

 After all these years, I want to reassure you that you will learn the ropes and it will be okay – but it will take quite a bit of time and diligence.
 You won’t walk in on day 1 and do this perfectly.
 You’ll mess things up… be inefficient… forget things… say things wrong… miss things… but that’s all part of the process of learning this new skill.
-Please don’t beat yourself up if you’re not perfect immediately – no one is… not even the highest-performing new grads.

 The one thing you’ll be doing the most is discharging and admitting patients.
 Med-surg units have a lot of throughputs, meaning a lot of patients coming into the unit and going out.
 While you might start out with 5 patients, you most likely will not end your shift with those same 5 patients.
 You’ll probably discharge 2-3, and admit or receive transfers of another 2-3.